NVIDIA/vid2vid/README.md

   - `niter_fix_global`: if this number if not 0, only train the finest spatial scale for this number of epochs before starting to fine-tune all scales.
   - `batchSize`: the number of sequences to train at a time.
 We normally set batchSize to 1 since often, one sequence is enough to occupy all GPUs.
 If you want to do batchSize > 1, currently only `batchSize == n_gpus_gen` is supported.
   - `no_first_img`: if not specified, the model will assume the first frame is given and synthesize the successive frames.
 If specified, the model will also try to synthesize the first frame instead.
-  - `fg`: if specified, use the foreground-background separation model.
+  - `fg`: if specified, use the foreground-background separation model as stated in the paper.
+The foreground labels must be specified by `--fg_labels`.
 - For other flags, please see `options/train_options.py` and `options/base_options.py` for all the training flags; see `options/test_options.py` and `options/base_options.py` for all the test flags.

 ## Citation